Zuehlke/springboot-sec-tutor/README.md

 - Requires spring to render CSRF-Token or handle defense manually

 ### REST Authentication Login (Cookie Session-ID)
 This is recommended when you use spring boot as a backend service only.
-An example implementation can be found in the *rest-auth* branch.
+An example implementation can be found in the [rest-auth](https://github.com/Zuehlke/springboot-sec-tutor/tree/rest-auth) branch.
 It requires some caution when implementing it.

 #### CSRF prevention
 There are more than one strategy that you can choose from to prevent CSRF (see [https://www.owasp.org/index.php/Cross-Site_Request_Forgery_(CSRF)_Prevention_Cheat_Sheet]).
 Spring uses the "Synchronizer Token" per default.
 This is also used in the Formlogin above.
 But since we can't render the Token with spring into a form we must find another way to prevent CSRF attacks.
 The easiest way for that is to use spring's `CookieCsrfTokenRepository` with `csrf().csrfTokenRepository(CookieCsrfTokenRepository.withHttpOnlyFalse())` which implements the "Double Submit Cookie" strategy and works as default with AngularJS and therefore is a really nice solution.
+Be aware that you must relax the SOP (Same-origin Policy) with a CORS configuration (see HTTP Security Headers) if you have different Origins for the frontend and backend (else frontend will not be able to read the CsrfToken cookie).

-We will additionally cover "having a custom header" which need some implementation but fits pretty good for a pure backend (no token handling).
+In the branch [rest-auth](https://github.com/Zuehlke/springboot-sec-tutor/tree/rest-auth) there is an implementation of "having a custom header" which need some Filters to be implemented but fits pretty good for a pure backend (no token handling).
 For this we have to carefully configure CORS (see HTTP Security Headers) first.
 It needs to be done anyway to make your REST backend work with your frontend!
 When we know CORS is configured correctly we need to make sure that all the request are not simple requests.
 Relying on CORS we know that if a custom header is present (e.g. X-Requested-With) the browser will either not make the response accessible or will preflight the request (for details see [https://developer.mozilla.org/en-US/docs/Web/HTTP/Access_control_CORS] and [https://www.owasp.org/index.php/Cross-Site_Request_Forgery_(CSRF)_Prevention_Cheat_Sheet#Protecting_REST_Services:_Use_of_Custom_Request_Headers]).
-We need to make sure that this Header is present for every request and therefore need a custom Filter `XRequestedWithHeaderFilter`:
+To ensure browser's requests are CORS-aware this Header is required to be present for every request and therefore need a custom Filter `XRequestedWithHeaderFilter`:

 ```java
 @Override